aurora0x27/nvim-config/README.md

 - Well organized code for beginers to understand

+## Dependency

+Some binaries should be installed before launch the configuration.

+- `make` for markdown previewer

+- `yarn` for markdown previewer

+- `rg` for fuzzy finder

+- `fzf` for fuzzy finder

+- `gcc` for tree-sitter parser compilation

+- `fcitx5-remote` *Linux,MacOS* for ime-switcher

+- `win32yank.exe` *Windows* for system clipboard support

 ## ⚡Try it now ⚡

 You can try it immediately without replacing your origin configurations